 Chartered accountants are trained professionals who have the necessary skills to perform the role of a financial analyst.
 They are qualified professionals who have the ability to provide advice on complex financial matters.
 Chartered accountants also have the ability to prepare and file tax returns, as well as interpret tax laws.
 Follow some of the key skills to becoming Chartered Accountants in India.

 The term chartered accountant refers to a professional accountant who has passed the necessary exams to become a member of the Chartered Accountants’ Institute of Canada (CAIC).
 Generally speaking, chartered accountants are employed by public accounting firms, but are also hired by corporations, not-for-profit organizations, governments, and other businesses.
-For those who are interested in becoming a chartered accountant, here is a list of some top organizations that hire them.
+For those who are interested in becoming chartered accountants, here is a list of some top organizations that hire them.

 No, it is not mandatory to do b.com for CA. Students who are willing to be a part of CA can start from class 12th.